Te Papa is open. Welcome back, Aotearoa. Important information about visiting Te Papa

 The event was webcast, viewed live by more than 800,000 people from over 180 countries, and can still be viewed.

-The specimen was preserved and is currently stored in the Museum’s large-animal autopsy facility, where it can be viewed during behind-the-scenes tours.
+The specimen was preserved and is currently stored in Te Papa's large-animal autopsy facility.